nativelibs4java/Scalaxy/Reified/README.md

 // Scalaxy/Reified snapshots are published on the Sonatype repository. resolvers += Resolver.sonatypeRepo("snapshots")
 ```

+# TODO

+- Add many more tests
+- Fix `ReifiedFunction2.curried`
+- Provide a `ReifiedPartialFunction` wrapper with an `orElse` method that extracts match cases and recomposes a match that's optimizable by the compiler
+- Write an end-to-end usage example with benchmarks (algebraic expressions parser / compiler?)

 # Hacking

 If you want to build / test / hack on this project: